AgnesBi/whispered-speech-tone-identification/README.md

 # GP1_EVEN
 A record of the agonizing journey that is writing this paper

-Goal: deriving the evaluative inferences of even-comparatives via pragmatic reasoning
+*Goal*: deriving the evaluative inferences of even-comparatives via pragmatic reasoning